LaiaMartinezMotis/Available-Licenses-Research/README.md

 #### What is an IP (Intellectual Property)?
-When we talk about IP, we refere to a group of legal rights that provide protections over the things people create or invent, such as literary and artistic works, designs, symbols, names...
+When we talk about IP, we refer to a group of legal rights that provide protections over the things people create or invent, such as literary and artistic works, designs, symbols, names...

 <p align="center">
 <img src= "https://github.com/LaiaMartinezMotis/Available-Licenses-Research/blob/master/docs/IntellectualProperty-300x200.jpg?raw=true" width="500" height="250">